‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 “It’s hard to get any word in with this clown.
 Excuse me, this person,” Biden said.

-Trump interjected: “Hey let me just say,” before Wallace had seen enough, yelling: “No!
+Trump interjected: “Hey, let me just say,” before Wallace had seen enough, yelling: “No!
 No!
 No!”

 “Mr. President,” Wallace said at minute 51, as Trump talked over everyone.
 “Please.
 Please.”